GJCPP/MP-SPDZ-Shuffle/README.md

 Please read [the instruction of MP-SPDZ](https://github.com/data61/MP-SPDZ) for setting up the MP-SPDZ part of the project.

-Note that in MP-SPDZ, you should run `Scripts/setup-ssl.sh <nparties>` once for setting up communication channel before executing an n-party protocols.
+Note that in MP-SPDZ, you need to run `Scripts/setup-ssl.sh <nparties>` for setting up communication channel before executing an n-party protocols.

 In directory `MP-SPDZ-Shuffle`, use `make example` to run a 3-party example, which translates to